Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 or even cut off, check this setting and edit the resolution manually until the UI is displayed properly.

+## Jester UI Allow Mouse Controls

+When checked, the Jester UI allows interaction with the mouse moving it over items and left clicking.

+The option can be disabled if for example only head-tracking is preferred and the automatic mouse detection is perhaps triggering too often, e.g. when having placed the mouse on the arm of the chair.

 ## Jester UI Allow Head-Tracking

 ![Radio Menu](../img/special_options_jester_ui_head_tracking.jpg)